 It is an indoor antenna that picks up stations at close range.

 If you live in a semi-large city, you are likely close to the transmission towers and can pick up a signal with this budget option.

 If you live outside a large city, a longer range antenna will most likely be needed.

 ViewTV makes this long range over-the-air TV antenna for those very far from transmissions.

 It has a range of 150 miles and can rotate 360 degrees to help dial in a station.

 It has full HDTV support 720p and 1080p and comes with a remote control.

-When looking to buy a wireless TV antenna and pick up free OTA signals knowing the TV tors location will go a long way to help buy the right unit.
+When buying an HD digital wireless TV antenna and picking up free OTA UHF/VHF signals, knowing the TV tower’s location will go a long way to help buy the right unit.

 Using an indoor antenna will work if you are close to the towers with no major hills or trees blocking the signal.